lupyuen/lupyuen.github.io/src/boot.md

     (Prevents tampering of firmware updates)

-We'll learn more about firmware security.
+We'll learn more about BL602 firmware security in a while.

 ![BL602 Boot2 Bootloader runs at address `0x2300 0000`](https://lupyuen.github.io/images/boot-loader.png)